 As required by the GNSO’s PDP Manual, the Working Group reached out to all ICANN Supporting Organizations and Advisory Committees as well as GNSO Stakeholder Groups and Constituencies with a request for input at the start of its deliberations.
 All responses received were reviewed by the Working Group and incorporated into its deliberations for each of its Charter questions.
 The Working Group also encouraged the participation of IGOs, and sought their input on a number of questions relating to problems that IGOs had highlighted concerning their use of existing curative rights processes.

 In addition to reviewing historical documents and related materials, the Working Group also considered relevant legal instruments and applicable international law.
 To assist it with this work, the Working Group sought the expertise of international legal experts.
 At the Working Group’s request, ICANN engaged Professor Edward Swaine of George Washington University, USA, to prepare a legal memo on the scope of international law concerning jurisdictional immunity of IGOs.
-Professor Swaine’s memo is included in this Final Report as Annex [ ].
-The Working Group also considered GAC advice relevant to the topic.
-The GAC advice is included in this Final Report as Annex [ ].
+Professor Swaine’s memo is included in this Final Report as Annex F. The Working Group also considered GAC advice relevant to the topic.
+The GAC advice is included in this Final Report as Annex E.

 The Working Group also fully reviewed and extensively considered a proposal from the IGO Small Group, comprising a number of IGO and GAC representatives who had been working with ICANN Board members on a proposal that, among other things, presented some alternatives concerning protection for IGO acronyms for the GAC’s and the GNSO’s consideration.
-The IGO Small Group proposal is included in this Final Report as Annex [ ].
+The IGO Small Group proposal is included in this Final Report as Annex D.

 Following the close of the public comment period to its Initial Report, the Working Group reviewed all community input received and specifically noted any new facts, additional issues or further information that were highlighted in the comments received.
 This Final Report contains several substantial modifications to some of the Working Group’s preliminary recommendations as a result.